 Beginning with inspections that

-apply to his or her own actions and conduct on
+or her O'NO actions and conduct on the job.

 corrected within the period